Multisections of higher-dimensional manifolds: Multisection diagrams

-We define an abstract multisection diagram recursively, as follows. \begin{definition} An {\em abstract $n$--section diagram} is a genus--$g$ closed surface $\Sigma$ with $n$ families of $g$ disjoint and homologically independent simple closed curves, such that any subcollection of $k$ of these families, with $2\leq k\leq n$, is a $k$--section diagram for a multisection of a connected sum of copies of $S^1\times S^k$. \end{definition}
+We define an abstract multisection diagram recursively, as follows. \begin{definition} An {\em abstract $n$--section diagram} is a genus--$g$ closed surface $\Sigma$ with $n$ families of $g$ disjoint and homologically independent simple closed curves, such that any subcollection of $k$ of these families, with $2\leq k\leq n-1$, is a $k$--section diagram for a multisection of a connected sum of copies of $S^1\times S^k$. \end{definition}

-\begin{theorem} Let $n\geq2$. \begin{enumerate} \item For $n\leq 6$, any abstract $n$--section diagram is the diagram of some smooth multisected $(n+1)$--manifold. \item For $n\leq 5$, this multisected manifold is unique up to multisection-preserving diffeomorphism. \item For arbitrary $n$, any abstract $n$--section diagram is the diagram of some PL--multisected $(n+1)$--manifold which is unique up to multisection-preserving PL--homeomorphism. \end{enumerate} \end{theorem}
+\begin{theorem} Let $n\geq2$. \begin{enumerate} \item For $n\leq 6$, every abstract $n$--section diagram is the diagram of some smooth multisected $(n+1)$--manifold. \item For $n\leq 5$, the multisected manifold associated to a given diagram is unique up to multisection-preserving diffeomorphism. \item For arbitrary $n$, every abstract $n$--section diagram is the diagram of some PL--multisected $(n+1)$--manifold which is unique up to multisection-preserving PL--homeomorphism. \end{enumerate} \end{theorem}

 Before proving Theorem \ref{thm:diagramVSmultisection}, let us state some remarks.